 Research on St Cadoc/Catwg, one of founders of Christian Wales and an early contender for patron saint, by poet and critic Kevin Mills has led to a series of publications and a co-authored experimental drama.
 Professor Mills’ award-winning poetry pamphlet, Stations of the Boar (2016), led to a co-authored play, Cadoc and the Drowned Boys, which was performed in Blackwood Little Theatre and seven churches named after the saint, and to a sequence of poems in his collection, Zeugma (2020).
 It has also led to the formation of a CIC theatre company, Contemporancient Theatre, which is now planning a new project based on Professor Mills’ research on Dr Richard Price.

 Creative writer Barrie Llewelyn is leading the Speak to Me project (funded by Literature Wales’s Literature for Well-Being Funding Scheme).
 In January 2020 Syrian and Sudanese refugees resettled in Rhondda Cynon Taff were paired with native English speakers in a series of creative writing workshops.
 The project investigated the role of creative writing in language acquisition but also produced an exhibition of words, photographs, art and sound recordings.
-An extension of the project is now being planned.

-This collaboration between Professor Alice Entwistle, photographer David Barnes, Gwynedd National Trust and Bardsey Trust produced an experimental critical/creative text-art response to the changed character of Bardsey’s Victorian lighthouse, the tallest in the UK.
+A collaboration between Professor Alice Entwistle, photographer David Barnes, Gwynedd National Trust and Bardsey Trust produced an experimental critical/creative text-art response to the changed character of Bardsey’s Victorian lighthouse, the tallest in the UK.

 The work was exhibited at the end of May 2016 in the internationally known gallery Plas Glyn Y Weddw, in Abersoch, Pen Llyn, and again in ffotogallery (Turner House, Penarth) later in the year.